whoismanoj/Team6-Song_Recommedation_Project/README.md

 2. Constraints faced in the project:
    - Due to long computational time, we had to could only use at roughly 1/4 of the total dataset for recommendation
-   - Unable to find a suitably big dataset that contains the user data as well as the audio features of the songs for analysis.
+   - Unable to find a suitably big dataset that contains the user data as well as the audio features of the songs for analysis

 # Learning Outcomes